wiredimpact/wired-impact-volunteer-management/README.txt

 = How do you get started? =

-Once you’ve downloaded the plugin, you’ll want to adjust the setting to fit your specific needs.
-You can do this by visiting the Volunteer Management menu and clicking “Settings”.
+Once you’ve downloaded the plugin, you’ll want to adjust the settings to fit your specific needs.
+You can do this by visiting the Volunteer Management menu and clicking “Help & Settings”.
 Here, you can choose to include our styles, set a default contact and location for volunteer opportunities, and create a template for your confirmation and reminder emails.

 = How do you create a new volunteer opportunity? =